DavidMcDonald1993/cobdock/README.md

 ### ZDOCK
 The ZDOCK [4] binary is available [here](https://zdock.umassmed.edu/software/).
+Also required are the following files: `create_lig`, `create.pl`, `mark_sur`, and `uniCHARMM`.
 Execute this command to create a `zdock` subdirectory inside `./bin/docking`:
 ```bash
 mkdir bin/docking/zdock
 ```
-and place the ZDOCK binary inside the newly created `zdock` subdirectory.
+and place the ZDOCK binary and all of the suppliementary files inside the newly created `zdock` subdirectory.

 ### fpocket4.0
 Fpocket4.0 [5] has is included in the provided Anaconda environment.